LombardiDaniel/swarm-ansible/README.md

 - [SwarmCronjob](https://crazymax.dev/swarm-cronjob/) - **Simple** cronjob solution
 - [Shepherd](https://github.com/containrrr/shepherd/) - Update your services on image update

 To bootstrap these services, we'll need to do a tiny bit more configuring.
-To use traefik, well need a domain name, and since in this example we use it to create SSL certificates, we need a maintainer email.
+To use traefik, we'll need a domain name (configure the DNS to point both `example.com` and `*.example.com` to the managers ip's), and since in this example we use it to create SSL certificates, we need a maintainer email.
 To configure it, go to [vars.yml](/vars.yml):

 ```yaml
 domain_name: cloud.example.com # <- your domain